rbms-bsc/DCRMR/_pages/Series/Title-of-series.md

 >Title of series: <CITE>What every child should know library.
 The fourth series</CITE>
 >Note on series statement: <CITE>Series title from head of title page; subseries title from endpapers</CITE>

 <a name="8.21.32.2">8.21.32.2</a> If a phrase such as “new series,” “second series,” etc., appears with an unnumbered series, transcribe the phrase as a subseries title.
-If the phrase appears with a numbered series, transcribe the phrase as part of [Numbering within sequence, 8.27.31.4](/DCRMR/series/Numbering-within-sequence/#8.27.31.4)).
+If the phrase appears with a numbered series, transcribe the phrase as part of [Numbering within sequence](/DCRMR/series/Numbering-within-sequence/) (see [ 8.27.31.4](/DCRMR/series/Numbering-within-sequence/#8.27.31.4)).

 >Example:
 ><CITE>What every child should know library.
 The fourth series</CITE>